 Wear High Heels

 Wearing high heels around the house is a great way to ruin hardwood floors.
-Because the heels tend to be pointier and the body's weight isn't evenly distributed, they leave dents in the floor - particularly stiletto heels.
+Because the heels tend to be pointier and the body's weight isn't evenly distributed, they leave dents in the floor—particularly stiletto heels.
 Do your floors a favor and leave the heels at the door.
-Leave a comfy pair of slippers near the door if you need a reminder.
+Place a comfy pair of slippers near the door if you need a reminder.

 Don't Trim Your Pets' Nails